 The legal system is complex and can be overwhelming.
-It is of great benefit to consult with a knowledgeable, reputable motorcycle accident attorney with significant experience in handling such cases as soon as possible after your accident.
-A good Atlanta motorcycle crash attorney will evaluate your case, listen to your concerns, and provide you with counsel as to whether you have a strong claim to pursue.
+It is of great benefit to consult with a knowledgeable, reputable motorbike accident lawyer with significant experience in handling such cases as soon as possible after your accident.
+A top motorcycle accident lawyer will evaluate your case, listen to your concerns, and provide you with counsel as to whether you have a strong claim to pursue.
 Going forward, your motorcycle lawyer will then go to work to make your case as strong as possible.
 In doing so, they likely will:

 - Identify, collect, and analyze all relevant reports and statements

 - Conduct an independent investigation of the accident scene and other physical evidence